In the box this week we included a free watermelon. They are delicious, juicy, refreshing watermelons and are not just for the Summer months!

 Drizzle with a little more oil if you like, and then serve with warm pittas.

 Prep time: 30 mins

 Makes 1 litre

-Try this 3 ingredient watermelon sorbet recipe, a refreshingly icy summer dessert!
+Try this 3 ingredient watermelon sorbet recipe, a refreshingly dessert after a heavier meal!
 Each bite is an explosion of pure juicy fruit flavour.

 Source: A Couple Cooks

 - 6 tbsp sugar

 - 130g ice

 Chop the watermelon.
 Place in a blender and blend until a smooth juice forms, then add ice and blend again.